 The carbon projections used in this Reforestation Methodology are expected to perform as predicted without decline.
 Climate change may be a factor in the future carbon sequestration, but whether the effect will be negative, as in prolonged droughts, or positive, as with CO2 fertilization, lacks certainty and does not, therefore, merit any modifications to the published growth projections.
-Nevertheless, to ensure a conservative accounting (across the suite of projects) against the unlikely event of project site conversion and/or performance decline, a discount of 2 percent is applied to account for the potential abandonment of projects that do not have a conservation easement or are on government (non-secured) lands.
-This discount is applied automatically by the Reforestation Methodology Calculation Tool.
+Nevertheless, to ensure a conservative accounting (across the suite of projects) against the unlikely event of project performance decline and/or site conversion (see Section 5.4), a programmatic ex ante discount is applied to account for the potential under- or non-performance of projects over the course of their crediting period.
+The discount rate applied increases as the crediting period length increases.
+The underlying assumption is that the risk of non- or under-performance (relative to the projections serving as the basis for crediting) and abandonment (see Section 5.4) increases over time as forests mature and landowners face various management pressures.
+Furthermore, as forests age, landowners are more likely to engage in management for forest health and resilience to mitigate ongoing risk from natural disturbances, which may result in deviations below the projections used for quantification under this methodology.